 The value of the assets of the Parent of "Verso Paper Holdings" in the filing of "Verso" uses the following line items and dimensions to tag the value of the 1,396,872.

 |Line Item||Dimension 1||Dimension 2||Dimension 3|

 |Assets||ConsolidatedEntitiesAxis = ParentCompanyMember||ConsolidationItemsAxis = ReportableLegalEntitiesMember||LegalEntityAxis = VersoPaperHoldingsMember|

-In addition all the other members representing groups of companies would also appear on the ConsolidatedEntitiesAxis with the dimension for ConsolidationItemsAxis=ReportableLegalEntitiesMember and theLegalEntityAxis=VersoPaperHoldingsMember.
+In addition all the other members representing groups of companies such as for guarantor subsidiary, non-guarantor subsidiary, etc. would also appear on the ConsolidatedEntitiesAxis with the dimension for ConsolidationItemsAxis=ReportableLegalEntitiesMember and the LegalEntityAxis=VersoPaperHoldingsMember.

-View: as part of public exposure version /master/gui || Return to summary page.
+View: as part of approved release /master/gui || public exposure version & comments.